 “The practical and proportionate application of health and safety law to landlords of domestic rental properties is that whilst there is a duty to assess the risk from exposure to Legionella to ensure the safety of their tenants, this does not require an in-depth, detailed assessment”.

 All systems should be assessed but the programme of assessment should be reasonably practicable.
 This may mean, in the first instance, undertaking a desktop appraisal of risk to identify properties that could represent an increased Legionella risk, for example:

 Of course, there may be other reasons why one property represents a higher risk than another and there is no substitute for an inspection of site water services when it comes to determining the actual risk.
-Risk assessment of a sample of sites/buildings can provide a representative cross-section of the properties to identify the priorities for the future programme of assessments and control measures.
+A Legionella risk assessment of a sample of sites/buildings can provide a representative cross-section of the properties to identify the priorities for the future programme of assessments and control measures.

 The HSE’s ACoP L8 states that:

 “All systems require a risk assessment, however not all systems will require elaborate control measures.
 A simple risk assessment may show that the risks are low and being properly managed to comply with the law.
 In such cases, you may not need to take further action, but it is important to review your assessment regularly in case of any changes in your system, and specifically if there is reason to suspect it is no longer valid”.

 And “Other simple control measures to help control the risk of exposure to Legionella include: